nickytonline/www.nickyt.co/src/posts/my-impact-at-forem-23mj.md

 It took about a month to get the CI/CD pipeline to run the tests and maybe another couple of weeks to tweak how we run them locally during development.

+A big shoutout to my knowledgeable Rails co-workers Josh Puetz, Michael Kohl, Rhymes, and Mac Siri for helping find the best strategy for cleaning the database between test runs.

 # Mentoring

 As a more senior person on the team, you have to help scale the team and impart knowledge.
-Pairing is something I consistently did regarding all things frontend and programming in general.
+I consistently did Pairing regarding all things front-end and programming in general.
 And another great thing about mentoring?
 You learn too!

 # What else?

-I missed probably a few things, but these are the big lines.
+I probably missed a few things, but these are the big lines.
 I'll probably add more to this as I enjoy my time off between roles.

 The last thing I'll leave you with is to lift your teammates, listen to others, be kind, and have fun if you want to impact your organization.